kuldeepsingh/zk/ideas/nvim-keys.md

 ---
 ## NVIM Binding

+### Tmux Keys
+   - CTRL-A SHIFT-T for starting to log the tmux screen. it will store in .tmux/logging
+   - 'D' for deleting the buffer inside snipe menu

 ### Buffer handling
    - gb for opening the buffer using snipe
    - 'D' for deleting the buffer inside snipe menu